3 Days in Porto - A Local’s Perfect Itinerary

 The Miradouro da Serra do Pilar, on the other hand, is another perfect spot for enjoying the scenic view of the Douro River, which has made the city of Porto so famous internationally.

-Back to downtown - Sao Bento, Clerigos Tower, Lello Library, Igreja do Carmo
+Explore downtown: Sao Bento train station, Clerigos Tower, Lello Library, Igreja do Carmo

 After checking out the park and the viewpoint, cross back over the Dom Luís I Bridge into Porto and head to Avenida dos Aliados.
 On your way there, pass by the beautiful São Bento train station and the iconic McDonald's (yes, you've read that right!) in Praça da Liberdade.